jyunyikuo/AmebaPro2_SDK_v9.0a/doc/NN_example_README.md

   uartfwburn.linux -p dev/ttyUSB? -f flash_ntz.nn.bin -b 3000000 -n pro2
   ```
   Note: It may require to copy the flash_ntz.nn.bin to Pro2_PG_tool_linux_v1.2.3 folder before running this command

+- If Nor flash
+  use image tool(AmebaZII_PGTool_Linux) to download the image to AmebaPro2 and reboot

 ## Validation